magnussolution/magnusbilling7/wiki/en/modules/templateMail/templateMail.rst

 Description
 -----------

-| We did not write the description to this field.
+| Message.
+It's possible to variables, look at the variables tab to see the list of avaible variables.